riceissa/issarice.com/wiki/url-parsing.md

 trying to send an [archive.org](http://archive.org) link to a friend.
-The URL ending with `*` (which Facebook cannot send) was interpreted to mean “search all the URLs in this domain”, whereas the percent-encoded URL ending in `%2A` was interpreted to mean “search all the URLs in this domain ending with `%2A`”.
+The URL ending with `*` (which Facebook cannot send) was interpreted to mean “search all the URLs in this domain”, whereas the percent-encoded URL ending in `%2A` was interpreted to mean “find the URL in this domain containing just `%2A`”.

 I also encountered a problem once when I sent a series of long URLs in a single message (I’ll have to dig that example up).